MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/deploy-an-isolated-sharepoint-online-team-site.md

 5. Click **Create**, and then close the **Group** blade.

-6. Repeat steps 3-5 for you additional groups.
+6. Repeat steps 3-5 for your additional groups.

 > [!NOTE]
 > You need to use the Azure portal to create the groups so that they have Office features enabled.
 If a SharePoint Online isolated site is later configured as a Highly Confidential site with an Azure Information Protection (AIP) label to encrypt files and assign permission to specific groups, the permitted groups must have been created with Office features enabled.
 You cannot change the Office features setting of an Azure AD group after it has been created.